Create an AI agent

 Define an agent in code

-In addition to generating agent code from AI Playground, you can also define an agent in code yourself, using either frameworks like LangChain or Python code.
+In addition to generating agent code from AI Playground, you can also define an agent in code yourself, using frameworks like LangChain or Python code.
 In order to deploy an agent using Agent Framework, its input must conform to one of the supported input and output formats.

 Use parameters to configure the agent